Shoulder CT scanCAT scan - shoulder; Computed axial tomography scan - shoulder; Computed tomography scan - shoulder; CT scan - shoulder

 - A dislocation, fracture, or other shoulder injury

 A dislocation is a separation of two bones where they meet at a joint.
-Joints are areas where two bones come together.
-A dislocated joint is a joint...Read Article Now Book Mark Article
+A joint is the place where two bones connect, which allows movement.
+A disloc...Read Article Now Book Mark Article

 - Evaluate the soft tissue such as rotator cuff tendons